Guilospanck/nes-emulator-rust/docs/journey/index.md

 Each CPU instruction will update (or not) those values depending on the result of the operation.

+### Address space
+The 6502 has a 16-bit address space going from `$0000` to `$FFFF`.
+Therefore, it can address 2^16 (65536) memory locations.

+This address space can be used to read from cartridges, graphics, audio components and other things.

+The addressing in this case means that whenever the CPU reads a value from a part of the address space, it's actually reading from the component which was addressed to that space.

 ### Instructions and Opcodes
 The 6502 CPU has 56 instructions and 151 official opcodes.